Holdsworth: History

-Sandy Holdsworth took over Ashlone Cycle Works at 132 Lower Richmond Road, Putney, southwest London in 1927.
+Sandy Holdsworth was born in the London borough of Lambeth in 1891.
+Holdsworth was a keen cyclist and a member of Cyclist Touring Club (CTC).
+In 1924, he became a founding member of the South Eastern Road Club, the racing offshoot of the SE section of the CTC.
+In 1927, he took over Ashlone Cycle Works at 132 Lower Richmond Road, Putney, southwest London.
 Holdsworth continued to work during the day in his life insurance business, and appointed his wife's brother, Owen Bryars, as manager.

 The shop mechanic, Jack Capeling, made the first Holdsworth frames there around the end of the 1920s, using a shed behind the building.
 The company expanded by the end of 1930, it had further premises at 121 Lennard Rd, Beckenham, Kent; 185 Markhouse Road, Walthamstow; and 5 Thesiger Road, Penge.

 Holdsworth's wife, Margaret, came from a family in the clothing business.
 The clothing background appears relevant because Holdsworth began advertising cycling garments and shoes under the brand name Worthy.
 The company was better regarded for clothes than for frames until the arrival in 1938 of an established frame-builder, Bill Hurlow.

 Hurlow arrived at the time of an internal dispute, which led the manager, Owen Bryars, to open a rival shop across the road, and another in Beckenham, south London.

 The original company formed a subsidiary, Holdsworthy Factoring, which built W.F.
 Holdsworth bicycles and wholesaled British-made parts and those it began importing from the continent.